mike-gimelfarb/deep-successor-features-for-transfer/README.md

 - tabular SF representations for discrete environments, based on an efficient hash table representation
 - deep neural network SF representations for large or continuous-state environments, based on keras; allows existing keras models or custom architectures (e.g. CNNs) as inputs for easy training and tuning
 - tasks with pre-defined state features only, although support for training features on-the-fly may be added later
+- tasks structured according to the OpenAI gym framework

 # Prerequisites
 This project has been tested on Python 3.8.5 with the latest version of tensorflow (at least 2.3).